shaunpez/shaunpezeshki.com/src/blog/post-45.md

 And in doing so, it may have pushed quantum computing from theory into threat.

 It's called a "topological state."
-This isn't science fiction—it's physics.
+This isn't science fiction; it's physics.

 And if it works the way researchers say, it could tear through the encryption that protects your data, your money, and everything you've ever backed up to the cloud.